MITLibraries/mitlib-wp-network/.github/README.md

 ## Required environment and secrets

 We use the [Terminus Secrets Plugin](https://github.com/pantheon-systems/terminus-secrets-plugin) to manage environment variables within Pantheon.
+Please see the readme for that project for [installation](https://github.com/pantheon-systems/terminus-secrets-plugin#installation) and [usage](https://github.com/pantheon-systems/terminus-secrets-plugin#usage) instructions.

 Please avoid using the phpdotenv library and `.env` files until [ENGX-209](https://mitlibraries.atlassian.net/browse/ENGX-209) is closed.

 ### Required Environment variables